striblab/generator-striblab/app/templates/README.md

 To run a local web server that will auto-reload with [Browsersync](https://browsersync.io/), watch for file changes and re-build: `gulp develop`

+### Directories and files

+* `config.json`: Non-content config for application.
+    * Use this to add non-local JS or CSS assets, such as from a CDN.
+    * This can be overridden with a `config.custom.json` if there is a need to add configuration that should not be put into revision history.
+* `content.json`: See *Content and copy*.
+This file is used to hold content values.
+If the project is hooked up to a Google Spreadsheet, you should not manually edit this file.
+* `templates/`: Holds HTML-like templates.
+Any files in here will get run through [EJS](http://www.embeddedjs.com/) templating and passed values from `config.json`, `content.aml`, and `package.json`.
+    * `templates/index.ejs.html`: The default page for the application.
+* `styles/`: Styles in [SASS](http://sass-lang.com/) syntax.
+    * `styles/index.scss`: Main point of entry for styles.
+    * `styles/_*.scss`: Any includes should be prefixed with an underscore.
+* `app/`: Where JS logic goes.
+This supports ES2015 JS syntax with [Babel](https://babeljs.io/) and gets compiled with [Webpack](https://webpack.js.org/).
+    * `app/index.js`: Main entry point of application.
+* `assets/`: Various media files.
+This gets copied directly to build.
+* `sources/`: Directory is for all non-data source material, such as wireframes or original images.
+Note that if there are materials that should not be made public, consider using Dropbox and make a note in this file about how to access.
+* `lib/`: Modules used in building or other non-data tasks.
+* `tests/`: Tests for app; see Testing section below.
+* The rest of the files are for building or meta-information about the project.

 ### Content and copy

 By default, content items can be managed in `content.json`.
-The values put in here will be available in the templates in the `templates/` directory.
+The values put in here will be available in the templates in the `templates/` directory as the `content` object.
 This can be a helpful way to separate out content from code.

 #### Google Spreadsheets

 If `config.json` has a `content.spreadsheetId` value specified, `content.json` can be updated with information from a Google Spreadsheet.

-Since getting this content may not be very speedy, this is not done during `gulp develop`, so it requires a manual call:
+Since getting this content may not be very speedy, this is not done during `gulp develop`, so it requires a manual call: `gulp content`

-  gulp content

 ##### Setting up